 How much your personal injury claim is worth depends on the facts of your case.
 The availability of insurance, the severity of your injuries, and disputes related to fault impact the value of an injury claim.

-Under Florida’s comparative fault laws, your compensation for damages could be reduced if you are partially to blame for causing your injury.
+Under Florida’s modified comparative fault laws, your compensation for damages could be reduced or eliminated if you are partially or mostly to blame, respectively, for causing your injury.
 Therefore, you must be cautious when talking to insurance claims adjusters about the accident.
 They may twist your statements to support allegations of comparative negligence.

 How Long Do I Have to File a Personal Injury Claim for a Jacksonville Accident?

-For most personal injury claims in Florida, the statute of limitations for filing lawsuits is four years from the injury date.
+For most personal injury claims in Florida, the statute of limitations for filing lawsuits was recently adjusted.
+The deadlines are now either two years if your accident happened on or after 3/24/2023, and four years otherwise.
 While Florida has longer deadlines for filing personal injury lawsuits than some other states, it is not wise to delay contacting an attorney for legal advice.

 There are exceptions to the statute of limitations that could apply in your case.
 Furthermore, the longer you wait to call a lawyer, the more time the other party has to destroy evidence.
 It could be more difficult to uncover evidence two or three years after an injury.